noellekimiko/alloy-ui-exercises/01-basics/README.md

 > * Follow the directions in its installer and open it up to the control panel.

 > * Start the Apache server.
-Then, navigate to http://localhost in a web browser to test that it is running correctly.
+Then, navigate to `http://localhost` in a web browser to test that it is running correctly.
 You should see a screen that prompts you to select your language.

 * We're ready to set up our usual html file.
 This file, however, will not be placed in the repository with the other files.
 Instead, it should be created to be run with XAMPP.
-In XAMPP, files are placed in C:/xampp/htdocs and then accessed with the url http://localhost/[FILE NAME].
+In XAMPP, files are placed in `C:/xampp/htdocs` and then accessed with the url `http://localhost/[FILE NAME]`.

-* Navigate to your C:/xampp/htdocs directory.
-Let's make a folder for this exercise, called "alloy-ui-exercises".
+* Navigate to your `C:/xampp/htdocs` directory.
+Let's make a folder for this exercise, called `alloy-ui-exercises`.
 Then create the file for this exercise as always, with the title and heading `Alloy UI - Ajax`.

 * We will also put the content that we want to load into this file.
 Copy [this file](https://github.com/eduardolundgren/alloy-ui-exercises/blob/master/assets/content.html) into the folder and save it as `content.html`.